Tracysshelton/govi-invoice-exercise/README.md

 ## Build

-On the command line, make sure you are in the highspot-exercise directory, type npm run-script build
+On the command line, make sure you are in the govi-invoice-exercise directory, type npm run-script build

 Install serve type, npm install -g serve